Crucial tips for co-parenting with a narcissistic ex …

-Hire a legal service or an attorney who is trained and experienced in dark triad behaviour.
+Hire a lawyer or other professional who is trained and experienced in dark triad behaviour.
 Make sure a Parenting Order and any other legally enforceable agreements are put in place as soon as possible.

 This is a crucial step that too many people do not take seriously enough, until too late.
 Protect your children and do not delay.
 Getting the legal documents sorted out in black and white will give you much relief and leverage when your ex becomes difficult with the maintenance payments or with the children.

 Additionally, seek out legal counsel on what to expect if and when the ex decides to use the court system against you for his purposes.
 Being prepared can be one of the most effective tools in your arsenal right now … when you are co parenting with a narcissistic ex you may need them.

 2. THE NARCISSIST DEALS IN ENERGY, SO NEVER GIVE HIM ANY

 People will tell you that there is no reasoning with the narcissist, and that’s true.
 However, what they usually miss out on is the reason why.

 The real reason is that narcissists deal in energy.
 They desire and crave for it.
 They are not interested in any sort of reasoning or logic.
 Both do not hold any weight in a narcissist’s world.